castwide/vscode-ruby-debug/README.md

 The simplest configuration is "Launch."
 It will start the debugger with a Ruby file in your workspace.
 The default behavior is to prompt the user for a file.
 You can set the `program` option to a specific file instead; e.g., `"program": "${workspaceFolder}/path/to/your/file.rb"`.

-The debugger can also run programs that require external Ruby executables.
+The debugger can also launch external Ruby executables.
 The configuration snippets include examples for debugging Rails and RSpec.

 ## Work in Progress